eLucis198/Path-To-FullStack_NodeJS-Edition/README.md

 <h2 align="center">Prettier</h2>

+ **Prettier enforces a code style but ESLint already does that, you don't need to use Prettier anymore.**

 > Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.